CognisynAI/Mission/README.md

 **Cloud Computing Resources:**
 * Support for data processing and storage.
-* Hosting the game servers for multiplayer interaction/ contianers for persistent cloud based agents.
+* Hosting the game servers for multiplayer interaction/contianers for persistent cloud based agents.

 **Educational Content and Modules:**
 * Integrated with gameplay to provide learning opportunities.